 Hanoi City tour – Evening Walking and local food discoveryDay 2

-After one hour ride you reach Thang Long Citadel (the most recent UNESCO World Heritage Site of Vietnam), built in the 11th century by the Ly Viet Dynasty, marking the independence of the Dai Viet (former Vietnam).
-Enjoy a guide tour of this historical complex before you continue on foot to;
+After one hour ride, you’ll reach Thang Long Citadel (the most recent UNESCO World Heritage Site of Vietnam), built in the 11th century by the Ly Viet Dynasty, marking the independence of the Dai Viet (former Vietnam).
+Enjoy a guided tour of this historical complex before you continue on foot to;

 – Temple of Literature (a Confucius temple considered the first National University of Vietnam)